President & CEO, Texas Bankers Association

 Chief Operating Officer, Texas Bankers Association

 John Brigance serves as Chief Operating Officer for the Texas Bankers Association (TBA), where he oversees the bulk of association operations along with special projects.
 John joined TBA in the fall of 2002 as Executive Director of the Wealth Management & Trust division and transitioned roles in 2012 to support a broader range of strategic functions.
 Prior to joining TBA, John worked in a number of capacities for the American Chemistry Council (Washington, DC) over 12 years, starting in government relations and ultimately serving as Managing Director of an international program for the association.
 John is a graduate of the University of Texas at Austin and currently resides in Austin with his wife; they have two sons.

-Senior Vice President, Human Resources, Texas Bankers Association
+Vice President of Human Resources, Texas Bankers Association

 Vice President of Information Technology & Security, Texas Bankers Association

 Alvin has been a cybersecurity expert with over 26 years of experience in security infrastructure deployment and management, including project/people management.
 He has served in several roles within Information Technology & Cybersecurity from network security engineer, manager, director, Vice President, and Chief Information Security Officer.
 Prior to joining TBA in March of 2019, he was the CISO for Farm Credit Bank of Texas, a large wholesale lending Bank covering Associations in five states.
 Alvin is also Adjunct Faculty with the University of Maryland Global Campus.
 In his 9 years in teaching, his courses are for cybersecurity leaders and managers, evaluating emerging technologies, practical applications in cybersecurity management, and foundations in cybersecurity.
 Alvin received his MSBA from Texas Tech University, Rawls College of Business.
 He and his wife reside in Liberty Hill, TX.